Norcold 1201LRIM Dutch Aire Conversion Guide: 12V vs 120V Power Options Explained

 The Problem

-For your 2003 Winnebago Brave with original electrical equipment, the 120VAC Dutch Aire conversion may be your best option.
+Stop — before you convert your Norcold 1201LRIM refrigerator, choosing the wrong power option could leave you with a non-functional fridge and wasted money.
 It provides reliable cooling without requiring expensive battery bank upgrades, works efficiently on shore power and generator, and puts less strain on your aging converter/charger system.

 Root Causes